jlevy/kmd/README.md

 apps means many companies won't add many of the specific features you want, or at best are likely to do it slowly.

-In short, in spite of AI tools accelerating software, we are, as always, waiting for developers, product managers, designers, and entrepreneurs to design and ship solutions for us.
+In short, in spite of AI tools accelerating software, certain things don't change: we are waiting for developers, product managers, designers, and entrepreneurs to design and ship solutions for us.

 ### Why Do We Need an AI-Native Command Line?